justNo4b/Equisetum/README.md

 ## License

 During developement, many concepts found in GPL-3 engines were used.
-Thus, as of 4.0.0, Drofa also will be licensed as GPL-3.
+Thus, as of 4.0.0, Equisetum also will be licensed as GPL-3.

 2017 - 2019 © Rhys Rustad-Elliott (original Shallow Blue creator)

-2020 - 2023 © Litov Alexander
+2020 - 2024 © Litov Alexander